erbikkyjha/poc/README.md

 This is a Booking Management API that allows for creating, retrieving, and deleting booking records.
 The application uses Node.js with Express for the backend and Sequelize with PostgreSQL for the database.

 Features
+  .
 Create bookings
+  .
 Retrieve all bookings
+  .
 Retrieve a specific booking by ID
+  .
 Filter bookings by date or vendor

-Delete bookings
+  .Delete bookings

 Prerequisites
 Ensure the following are installed on your machine:
+       .
 Node.js (v14 or later)

-PostgreSQL (v12 or later)
+       .PostgreSQL (v12 or later)

-npm (comes with Node.js)
+       .npm (comes with Node.js)

 Setup Instructions

 1. Clone the Repository
     git clone <repository_url>
     cd <repository_folder>

 2. Install Dependencies
    npm install

 3. Configure Environment Variables
     Create a .env file in the root directory and add the following configurations:

    DB_USERNAME=postgres
    DB_PASSWORD=buzzwork1
    DB_NAME=postgres
    DB_HOST=localhost
    DB_PORT=5432
    DB_DIALECT=postgres
    DB_LOGGING=false

 4. Start the PostgreSQL Database
    Ensure that PostgreSQL is running on your machine and the credentials match those specified in the .env file.

 5. Sync Database and Start the Server
     The application will automatically sync the database when started.
-Run:

-node app.js
+Run: node app.js

 6. Verify API Endpoints